botsync/volta_simulation/README.md

 ### 2. Mapping an environment with Volta
- * Once the gazebo world is launched and the Volta robot is loaded into the simulation environment, the mapping node can be launched by running:
+ * Once the gazebo world is launched and the Volta robot is spawned into the simulation environment, the mapping node can be launched by running:
 ```
 $ roslaunch volta_navigation navigation.launch gmapping:=true
 ```